Azure/Azure-Sentinel/Solutions/CohesitySecurity/Playbooks/Cohesity_Close_Helios_Incident/readme.md

   * Authorize your KeyVault connection by selecting it and clicking on _General\Edit API Connection_
     * Press the _Authorize_ button and select the appropriate account.
 Enter your key vault name if prompted.
 You can find your key vault name [here](https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.KeyVault%2Fvaults).
 * **Note**: If you can't authorize the connections using the steps above, you can always open your playbook in _Development Tools\Logic App Designer_, click on every connection block, and then click on the _Change connection_ link in the right pane.
 Then you can either create a new connection, choose a different one or authorize the one that is marked with an "i" sign.

+## Troubleshooting
+If you'd like to use this playbook without installing the [Azure functions configuration](https://github.com/cohesity/Azure-Sentinel/blob/CohesitySecurity.internal/Solutions/CohesitySecurity/Data%20Connectors/Helios2Sentinel/readme.md), then you need to do a few manual steps _before_ deployment.
+1. Create the _DataHawk API_ key:
+* Go to the Cohesity Helios [login](https://helios.cohesity.com/#/login) page.
+* Enter your credentials and select _Log In_.
+The _Summary_ page is displayed.
+* Navigate to _Settings > Access Management_.
+The _Users_ tab is displayed.
+* Select _Add API Key_.
+The API Key Details is displayed.
+* Enter a name for the API key.
+* Select _Save_.
+2. Create your Azure KeyVault (see [instructions](https://learn.microsoft.com/en-us/azure/key-vault/general/quick-create-portal)).
+* Create the _ApiKey_ secret and assign the _API Key_ value from the previous step to it.
+Now your API key is securely saved in the Azure KeyVault.

 #  References
 - [Cohesity support documentation](https://docs.cohesity.com/ui/login?redirectPath=%2FHomePage%2FContent%2FTechGuides%2FTechnicalGuides.htm)